Boundedness for proper conflict-free and odd colorings: Claw-free graphs and Quasi-line graphs

 A graph~$G$ is \defi{claw-free} if every vertex $v \in V(G)$ does not have an independent set of size~3 in~$N(v)$.
 Then, a graph~$G$ is claw-free if and only if for every two adjacent vertices~$v$ and~$u$, $N(u) \setminus N[v]$ is a clique.

-Notice that in any proper vertex coloring~$c$ of a claw-free graph, any color~$i$ appears at most twice in the neighborhood of each vertex.
-Then, for each vertex~$v$, a color $i \in W(c,v)$ if and only if there is exactly one neighbor of~$v$ with color~$i$.
-Therefore, a coloring of a claw-free graph is odd if and only if it is conflict-free.
+Notice that in any proper coloring~$c$ of a claw-free graph, any color~$\ci$ appears at most twice in the neighborhood of each vertex.
+Then, for each vertex~$v$, a color $\ci \in W_o(c,v)$ if and only if there is exactly one neighbor of~$v$ with color~$\ci$.
+Therefore, a coloring (proper or not) of a claw-free graph is odd if and only if it is conflict-free.

-\begin{lemma} Let~$c \colon V(G) \to [\Delta(G)+6]$ be a proper vertex coloring of a claw-free graph~$G$.
+\begin{lemma} Let~$c \colon V(G) \to [\Delta(G)+6]$ be a proper coloring of a claw-free graph~$G$.
 If a vertex~$v$ has~$t$ neighbors which are $c$-critical, then it has at least $\min\{2,t\}$ neighbors which are $c$-critical and have a $c$-safe color. \end{lemma} \begin{proof} We first prove that if a $c$-critical neighbor of~$v$ does not have a $c$-safe color, then it has at least four neighbors which are $c$-critical and also neighbors of~$v$.
 This, in particular, proves the statement when $t = 1$.

 Let~$z$ be a $c$-critical neighbor of~$v$ and let $\Delta = \Delta(G)$.
-By Lemma~\ref{l:useofsafe}, we know that for each color~$i$ not in~$c(N[z])$ there is a vertex $z_i \in U(c^i_z) \setminus U(c) \subseteq N(z)$ with $W(c,z_i) = \{c(z),i\}$.
+By Lemma~\ref{l:useofsafe}, we know that for each color~$\ci$ not in~$c(N[z])$ there is a vertex $z_\ci \in U(c^\ci_z) \setminus U(c) \subseteq N(z)$ with $W_o(c,z_\ci) = \{c(z),\ci\}$.
 As~$c$ is a $(\Delta+6)$-coloring and~$z$ is $c$-critical, Lemma~\ref{l:criticaldeg} implies that there are at least $(\Delta+6) - d(z)/2 - 2$ colors not in~$c(N[z])$, which says that~$z$ has at least $\Delta + 4 - d(z)/2$ neighbors that are $c$-critical.

 We now prove that at least four of these $c$-critical neighbors of~$z$ also belong to~$N(v)$.
-To this purpose, it is enough to prove that the set~$K$ given by
+For this purpose, it suffices to prove that the set~$K$ given by

-contains at most $d(z)/2$ vertices, since then, at least $\Delta + 4 - d(z) \geq 4$ of the $c$-critical neighbors of~$z$ also belong to~$N(v)$.
+contains at most $d(z)/2$ vertices, since then at least $\Delta + 4 - d(z) \geq 4$ of the $c$-critical neighbors of~$z$ also belong to~$N(v)$.

-We use the above-mentioned fact that, in a claw-free graph, the set~$K$ forms a clique in~$G$; and let $W(c,z) = \{c(z_1), c(z_2)\}$, with $z_1,z_2 \in N(z)$ and $z_1 \notin N(z_2)$.
+We use the above-mentioned fact that, in a claw-free graph, the set~$K$ forms a clique in~$G$; and let $W_o(c,z) = \{c(z_1), c(z_2)\}$, with $z_1,z_2 \in N(z)$ and $z_1 \notin N(z_2)$.
 This implies, on the one hand, that at most one of~$z_1$ or~$z_2$ belongs to~$K$, as they are non-adjacent.
 On the other hand, it implies that each vertex of~$K$ must have a different color in the coloring~$c$.
-Then, $K$ can contain at most one vertex of those whose color appears twice in~$N(z)$ and one of the vertices~$z_1$ or~$z_2$.
+Then, $K$ can contain at most one vertex of those whose color appears twice in~$N(z)$, and one of the vertices~$z_1$ or~$z_2$.
 Therefore, $|K| \leq |c(N[z])| - 2 = d(z)/2$.